dominicaq/FPSController/README.md

 - Can be affected by forces, Ex: Explosion force, Jump Pads, etc.
 - *Incomplete* Can move up and down objects tagged as ladders

+Side Note: By default the character uses Physics.gravity.
+Ideal gravity for default settings is -14.

 ## Player Camera
 - Aim punch
 - Camera wobble